LearnersGuild/curriculum-app/phases/1/README.md

 - clarity on modules
 - Di and Ethan are coaches for phase 1 and 2
 - learners place a `i need help` indicator on their monitor

+## Questions

+- How will learners track and report the modules they're working on, the modules they've completed, and the skills they believe they now have?